Once Upon a Time…in Hollywood

 Quentin Tarantino is a brilliant filmmaker who does not have anything to say.
 If you are looking for surface, you cannot do better.
 His camera placement and editing are impeccable.
 His attention to detail is unsurpassed.
 Remember the great Jack Rabbit Slim restaurant setting in “Pulp Fiction,” with wait staff dressed as 50’s celebrities? (“That’s the Marilyn Monroe section that’s Mamie Van Doren… I don’t see Jayne Mansfield, she must have the night off or something.”)

-This is an entire movie of that scene, set in 1969, with a slavish, bordering on fetishistic, attention to the details of that era.
+Once Upon a Time…in Hollywood is an entire movie of that scene, set in 1969, with a slavish, bordering on fetishistic, attention to the details of that era.
 Or a very specific slice of the era, more created by than reflected in the movies.

 Tarantino bonded with the films of that era when he was working in a video store and watching as many movies as possible.
 This film is more than a love letter to that era; it is his effort to live in it, not as it was, of course, but as it was portrayed in some of the movies whose titles we see in the film like “Three in the Attic” and “Don’t Make Waves” (which featured Tate as a character named Malibu who wears a bikini and jumps on a trampoline).